jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ### Web Components != Microfrontends

 You can be thinking about Web Components as Microfrontends.
-It's true that a microfrontend is loaded like a Web Component by the parent application, using it like other HTML tag.
-But, once again, the different is when the component is integrated in the parent application.
+It's true that a Microfrontend is basically loaded like a Web Component by the parent application, using it like other HTML tag.
+But, how is the component integrated in the parent application.
 Buid-time?
 Runtime?

-In the most of cases, the approach to use Web Components is mainly by NPM (or Bower) packages:
+In the most of cases, the approach to use Web Components is mainly by NPM (or Bower) packages and :

-- need to be declared in development time (package.json / bower.json),
+- they need to be declared in development time (package.json / bower.json),
-- need to be downloaded in development time
+- they need to be downloaded in development time
-- need to be packaged and deployed with the application
+- they need to be packaged and deployed with the application

 For instance, __[Webcomponents.org](https://www.webcomponents.org/introduction)__ and __[LitElement](https://lit-element.polymer-project.org/)__: